hamidgholami/terraform_lab/learn-use-terraform-cli/README.md

 **Secnario (`-replace`)**

-After apply the `main.tf` file we can check the state list and output informations by following commands.
+After applying the `main.tf` file we can check the state list and output informations by following commands.
 ```bash
 $ terraform state list
 data.aws_ami.ubuntu